dcycle/dcyclejenkins/README.md

  * create a new Freestyle project job called "Ubuntu-ls" on your Jenkins dashboard;
  * add the "execute shell" build step;
- * in the shell script section, add `ssh root@slave /bin/sh -c "/usr/local/bin/docker run ubuntu 'ls -lah /'"`
+ * in the shell script section, add `ssh root@slave "/usr/local/bin/docker run ubuntu ls -lah /"`
  * save and run the build ("Build Now");
  * you should see a passing build.